stanfordinmc/stanfordinmc.github.io/index.md

 ### **accessing the server:**
-The Minecraft server can be accessed through a 1.16.5 Java Edition client at **LSJUcraft.xyz**
+The Minecraft server can be accessed through a 1.16.5 Java Edition client at **play.stanford.builders**

 You need a Java edition Minecraft account to do so.
 The server currently doesn't work on Console versions like Switch, Xbox, or iOS versions.